 From December 1969 to November 1970, the US unemployment rate increased from 3.5 to 6.1 percent.
-During this period, unemployment increased partly because the workers' transition rate from unemployment to employment1 (henceforth, the UE rate) dropped from 51 to 44 percent per month.
-In part, unemployment increased because the workers' transition rate from employment to unemployment (henceforth, the EU rate) increased by 30 percent.
-Similarly, during the 1960, 1973, 1981 and 1990 recessions, the unemployment rate increased because of both a significant decline in the UE rate and a significant surge in the EU rate.
+During this period, unemployment increased partly because the workers' transition rate from unemployment to employment (henceforth, the UE rate) dropped from 51 to 44 percent per month, and partly because the workers' transition rate from employment to unemployment (henceforth, the EU rate) increased by 30 percent.
+Similarly, during the 1953, 1957, 1979 and 1981 recessions, the unemployment rate increased because of both a significant decline in the UE rate and a significant increase in the EU rate.

 From January 2001 to November 2001, the US vacancy rate fell by approximately 30 percent.
 During this period, the number of workers moving from unemployment to employment declined from 3.25 to 3.23 millions per month (a 1 percent decline).
-In contrast, the number of workers moving from one employer to the other declined from 4.5 to 3.7 millions per month (a 17 percent decline).
-More generally, over the period between January 1994 and June 2006, the correlation between the vacancy rate and the workers' flow from unemployment to employment is -0.3, while the correlation between the vacancy rate and the workers' flow across employers is 0.49.
+In contrast, the number of workers moving from one employer to the other declined from 4.5 to 3.7 millions per month (a 17 percent decline).2 More generally, over the period between January 1994 and June 2006 (i.e., the period for which we have data on workers' transitions from employer to employer), the correlation between the vacancy rate and the workers' flow from unemployment to employment is -0.3, while the correlation between the vacancy rate and the workers' flow across employers is 0.49.

-The first set of observations suggests that, in order to study the cyclical fluctuations of the unemployment rate, an economist should use a model in which both the UE and the EU rates are endogenous.
-The second set of observations suggests that, in order to study the fluctuations of the vacancy rate, an economist should use a model in which the hiring flow of both unemployed and employed workers is endogenous.
-When taken together, these observations suggest that, in order to study the dynamics of the labor market at the business cycle frequency, an economist should use a model that endogenizes
+The first set of observations suggests that, in order to study the cyclical fluctuations of the unemployment rate, an economist should use a model in which both the UE and EU rates are endogenous.
+The second set of observations suggests that, in order to study the fluctuations of the vacancy rate, an economist should use a model in which the hiring flows of both unemployed and employed workers are endogenous.
+When taken together, these observations suggest that, in order to study the dynamics of the labor market at the business cycle frequency, an economist should use a model that endogenizes the UE rate, the

 1In Section 5.1, the reader will find the definitions of the workers' transition rate from unemployment to employment, from employment to unemployment, and from employer to employer.
-Moreover, he will find the definitions of the unemplyoment and the vacancy rate.
+Moreover, he will find the definitions of the unemployment and the vacancy rate.